mortonprod/goServer/README.md

 ## Custom

 The app included is an introduction to me.
-Forever an self promoter.
+Forever a self promoter.